UncJerome23/Unit-1/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.3 - Authentication and Password Attacks/README.md

 ### Lecture Notes
 > From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s):
+> Advantage from Password Spraying it avoids lockouts that are invoked after 2-3 incorrect password attempt.

+Attacks assumes most people reuse their passwords and depends on using breached credentials.

+Reports shows that 52 percent of people have a favorite password.

 ...